 Using unsterile needles also puts you at risk of chronic infections such as HIV and viral hepatitis.
 If you feel concerned about any of these potential health issues, it’s important to contact us for help as soon as possible.

 What Types of Co-Occurring Disorders Exist With Opiates?

 If you’re abusing opiates, you can suffer from a co-occurring disorder.
 What this means is that you could have a psychiatric or emotional illness underlying, while also struggling with your addiction issues.

 When you’re experiencing a dual diagnosis, you’ll find that you’re facing a very confusing range of psychosocial issues, and you may even be experiencing more than two illnesses at the same time.

 It is very difficult to escape the cycle of addiction when you’re living with mental health issues.
-Whether your mental problems began before, or after your addiction, real help is available at the 12 Keys Opiate Rehab.
+Whether your mental problems began before, or after your addiction, real help is available at the 12 Keys opiate rehab in Florida.

 It is true that any mental illness can co-occur with opiate abuse.
 Some of these conditions include:

 - Post-traumatic stress disorder

 The Impact of Opiate Addiction On Pregnancy and Newborns